-At no.20 they have pinned a copy of The Watchtower magazine to their front door.
-Someone has scrawled across Jesus’ face in biro "NOT INTERESTED, ONE WORD FREE WILL!"[sic].
+There’s a copy of The Watchtower magazine pinned to the front door of one of the back-to-backs.
+Someone has scrawled across Jesus’ face in biro, “NOT INTERESTED, ONE WORD FREE WILL!”

-As we watched the police moving the drunks along in the park, Michael told me he'd once seen a man staggering down the street with a bottle in his hand and another two in the pockets of his coat.
-He said he'd seen the man’s expression turn from horror to relief as the bottle
+As we watch the police moving the drunks along in the park, Michael tells me he once saw a man staggering down the street with a bottle in his hand and another two in the pockets of his coat.
+He says he watched the man’s expression turn from horror to relief as the bottle

 in his hand had slipped onto the floor but hadn’t broken.
 But then, as he bent down to pick it up, the bottles from his pockets fell out and smashed all over the pavement and his expression had turned to one of bewildered anguish.